Aditikhasnis/INTERIOR-DESIGN/README.md

 ## Mongodb

-- Login into your  username and password in Mongodb Atlas.
+- Login with your  username and password in Mongodb Atlas.
 - Click on new project
 - Create a new cluster
 - run the cluster